aviacommerce/avia-docs/content/docs/apis-getting-started.md

 ## How do I get started?

 Cloning the [aviacommerce](https://github.com/aviacommerce/avia) repo from github and [installation](/docs/backend-install.html) would be the way to get started with testing and then consuming the API's.

+### Postman collection

+The api's are also published as postman collection.
+It can be accessed [here](https://documenter.getpostman.com/view/4497317/RWaPuS6t).

+>Note
+>
+>We plan to have better documentation soon.
+Something like swagger or apiary.